 Any modern pub landlord who wants to please his customers stocks an eclectic range of moreish morsels.
 Alexandra Henton gets her teeth in training.
 And follow our best bar snacks recipes to recreate these brilliant bites at home

-If a brew has come to hand rather than a pint, read The Field’s essential guide to afternoon tea.
+If you are more inclined to the cup of tea than a frothy ale, read The Field’s essential guide to afternoon tea.
 We have the best spots in town and in the country.
 Or follow our simple recipes for serving tea in a farmhouse kitchen after a day in the field.
-Or follow our best bar snacks recipes to enoy these moreish morsels at home sans stool.
+Or follow our best bar snacks recipes to enjoy these moreish morsels at home sans stool.

 THE BEST BAR SNACKS RECIPES FOR A PINT AT HOME